bjhardcastle/lazynwb/CONTRIBUTING.md

 2. Add simple doctests to functions or more elaborate tests to modules in `tests`

 3. If you updated the project's dependencies (or you pulled changes):
-  - run `pdm update`
+  - run `uv sync`
   - if it fails due to dependencies you added, follow any error messages to resolve dependency version conflicts
-  - when it doesn't fail, commit any changes to `pdm.lock` along with the changes to `pyproject.toml`
+  - when it doesn't fail, commit any changes to `uv.lock` along with the changes to `pyproject.toml`

-4. Run tests with `pdm run test`
+4. Run tests with `uv run task test`
   - mypy will check all functions that contain type annotations in their signature
   - pytest will run doctests and any tests in the `tests` dir

-5. If you updated the documentation or the project dependencies:
-  - run `pdm run doc`
-  - go to http://localhost:8000 and check that everything looks good

 - if you are unsure about how to fix a test, just push your changes - the continuous integration will fail on Github and someone else can have a look